 Hello!
-I wanted to share my story with you all.
+As your Sister in Christ, I wanted to share my story.
 It has been quite the journey, from growing up in Minnesota, Lutheran school, joining the LDS church, going on a mission, and graduating from BYU Idaho, to crossing the continent again, risking everything to live the fullness of the gospel, participate in a United Order, receiving the full temple ordinances, making a family, and building Zion.
 I am so glad that I’ve made it to where I am today.

 I grew up in the Midwest, in a small farming community.
 It was a place where everybody knew everybody.
 I loved growing up there.
 My family was very small and very close to one another.
 There were only four members of my immediate family and we all loved each other very much.

 My family was Lutheran for generations and proud of it.
 And so was I. I attended a Lutheran grade school from preschool until 8th grade.
 After that I attended a Lutheran high school as well.
 I was involved in every ministry that I could be- acolyte, student ministries, confirmation, hand bells… you name it.
 I loved being at church.
 And, I thought that was a very average upbringing.
 I really didn’t associate with anyone who wasn’t Lutheran.
 It’s not that I had anything against people that weren’t, but when you go to a Lutheran church and school and most of your neighbors are the same religion as you, you can end up a little sheltered.

 At school, my teachers taught us stories from the Bible.
 We had prayer in class.
 It was… normal.
 From the beginning God was part of my life, leading and teaching me, and in many ways sheltering me from the world.
 I am so grateful for the foundation of faith that I inherited.
 I know that God has been watching over me from the very beginning of my life.